Luis Octavio

 Reflection

-In financial products, clarity matters more than giving people more data.
 Users don't need to understand compound interest to feel confident about investing.
-They need to feel like the product actually understands their situation.
+They need to feel like the product understands their situation.
 That's a framing problem, not an information problem.